Mudlet/Mudlet/CONTRIBUTING.md

 * minimise use of HTML styling tags in strings to be translated

 Don't:
-* translate Mudlet API functions, events, or error messages
+* translate the Mudlet API: functions, events, or error messages
 * use numbers in the API - English words are preferred instead
 * try to assemble a sentence on the fly - English grammar does not translate into other languages.
 Present the full sentence to translators instead